 Residential Waste Collection

-During a typical year, 10,000+ tons of solid waste are collected from the City’s residents and hauled to/disposed at the MidMaine Waste Action Corporation, where it is commingled with solid waste from other communities and incinerated.
+During a typical year, 10,000+ tons of solid waste are collected from the City’s residents and is hauled to/disposed at the Mid Maine Waste Action Corp., where it is comingled with solid waste from other communities and incinerated.
 Incineration reduces the volume of the waste by approximately 90%.
 The residual ash from this process is hauled to the City’s secure landfill, in roll-off trucks, where it is disposed.
-In addition, 1,000+ tons of Single Stream Recyclable Material is collected from the City’s residents.
-This material is hauled to the Solid Waste Facility where it is consolidated and hauled off-site for processing and sale to firms who use the recyclable material in the manufacture of new products.
+In addition, 1,000+ tons of Single Stream Recyclable Material is collected from the City’s residents annually.
+Once collected, the Single Stream Material is hauled to Casella Recycling’s Material Recovery Facility (“MRF” - which is adjacent to the City’s solid waste facility) where the recyclable material is sorted, baled, and shipped out to end users/manufacturers.